j3ssko/jlkoch-blog/README.md

 # Personal Writing/Author Site

-A (very) minimal personal website that I use to share publications for my graduate program.
-It includes a blog but it's not currently turned on because I don't have any posts yet!
-It's also fully responsive.
+A (very) minimal personal website that I used to share publications for my graduate program.
+It included a blog and was fully responsive.

 I've switched over to a Wordpress-managed site, so this one is no longer live.